cemordaunt/comethyl/README.md

 ## Workflow
 ![Comethyl Workflow](man/figures/comethyl.png)

+## Citing Comethyl
+If you use Comethyl in your work, please cite our *Briefings in Bioinformatics* [publication](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbab554/6509051):

+Mordaunt CE, Mouat JS, Schmidt RJ, and LaSalle JM.
+(2022) Comethyl: a network-based methylome approach to investigate the multivariate nature of health and disease. *Briefings in Bioinformatics* bbab554.

 ## Acknowledgements
 Many thanks to Julia Mouat for creating the vignettes, and to both Ben Laufer and Janine LaSalle for very helpful discussions.